 Again, this story is available for download as a PDF through this link: Kuukua and the Twisting Tablecloth.
-And so, as a teaser, I’m once again posting only the first few pages, and I encourage you to download.
+(Update: here’s the direct PDF: Kuukua and the Twisting Tablecloth) And so, as a teaser, I’m once again posting only the first few pages, and I encourage you to download.
 (The first story, is available here.)

 “What’s that over there?”